wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

   * We recommend you don't duplicate any request parameters in both the JWT and the query URI itself.
 However, you can do so with `state`, `nonce`, `code_challenge`, and `code_challenge_method`.
   * Okta validates the `request` parameter in the following ways:
     1. `iss` is required and must  be the `client_id`.
-    2. `aud` is required and must be same value as the authorization server issuer that mints the ID token or access token.
+    2. `aud` is required and must be same value as the authorization server issuer that mints the ID or access token.
 This value is published in metadata for Okta Authorization Server and Custom Authorization Server.
     3. JWT lifetime is evaluated using the `iat` and `exp` claims if present.
 If the JWT is expired or not yet valid, Okta returns an `invalid_request_object`  error.
     4. Okta rejects the JWT if the `jti` claim is present and it has already been processed.